 Mexican Courts may stay the proceedings.
-For instance, a Court may stay the proceedings if an appeal against a procedural resolution is filed, and it considers that the eventual ruling on the appeal could have inherence in the final judgment.
+For instance, if an appeal against a procedural resolution is filed and the Judge considers that the eventual ruling on said appeal may influence the prosecution of the case or even the judgment on the merits, the stay of the proceeding may be ordered.